IBM i DevOps TechTalk

 So I work with our customers when they have auditors in the shop, when they need reports and to demonstrate things.
 And every auditor seems to be different in what makes them happy.
 But when you tell them it’s automated and it’s a consistent process, they look at one cycle, one object, one change, and say, if you can say it’s automated, it’s consistent.
 They normally will leave you alone.

-R.B.
-So, Alan, to you.
-All these tools actually work on IBM i.
+R.B. – So Alan, all these tools actually work on IBM i.

 That’s going to help you identify your pain points.
 It’s going to help you figure out which tools you need.
 It’s going to figure out how you can automate now and use that automation in the future as well.
 Automation won’t be the same for everyone.
 Figure out what’s right for you.
 The idea, though, is to be more consistent in your process.